MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

 > - Currently for this preview, you can't change the settings for **Anyone with the link can respond.** It is always set to **Record name**, which records respondents names.
 > - You can modify the authentication settings at any time, even after distributing the survey by email or other channels.
 > - Anyone with the link address is able to see and complete your survey.
 Be sure you're comfortable sharing the contents before changing this default option.

+## Work with personalized links

+The personalized survey links are generated when a survey is sent by using the built-in email composer and Microsoft Flow.
+The survey links are unique to its recipients and help to record the respondent's name and/or whether the respondent must submit only one response.

+When you send a survey by generating a link or a QR code, the survey links that are generated are not personalized.
+In this case, you will not be able to record the respondent's name and whether the respondent has submitted only one response.